savvaniss/peoplecoin/README.md

 alt="JetBrains"
 height="100">](https://www.jetbrains.com)

 Developers are volunteers doing this mostly for shits and giggles.
-If you would like to support our shenanigans and stimulant addictions, please consider donating to [WFS proposals](https://funding.wownero.com/proposals) or the dev slush fund.
+If you would like to support our shenanigans and stimulant addictions, please consider donating to the dev slush fund.

 ### Donation Addresses